Benefit-cost analysis tool (IRP2-WP3)

 - BCA Tool User Guide (pdf document): Provides a step-by-step process for entering the required information into the BCA Tool.
 Includes a template for capturing the qualitative aspects of that information.

 - BCA Comparison Tool (excel): Makes it easy to compare the results from BCAs for multiple projects, or different versions of the same project.

 - BCA Tool Training Resources.

-To download these files and review the beta version of the INFFEWS BCA tool, please first make sure you are logged in as a CRCWSC Participant (log in is located at the top right hand corner of website).
+To download these files and apply the INFFEWS BCA tool, please first make sure you are logged in as a CRCWSC Participant (log in is located at the top right hand corner of website).
 Thereafter, you can click on the below "Register Here" button.
 You will be directed to a registration page to enter your details and accept the terms and conditions, and once this form is submitted, you will be re-directed to the download page.
 Please note, the files must not be distributed or shared with anyone.
 Each individual must register for a copy.
 As these files get updated every 6 months we strongly encourage you to download a new version each time you want to conduct a BCA using INFFEWS.

 If you are not a CRCWSC Participant or SME but would like to discuss temporary access, please contact your CRCWSC Regional Manager

 Feedback or request for general assistance can be sent directly to email@example.com